KMIC: KYOK

 KATL was sold in 1954 to two Louisiana businessmen, Jules Paglin and Stanley Ray, for their "OK" group of stations targeted at African American listeners.
-The call letters were then changed to KYOK.
-Its Urban contemporary gospel format lasted on and off for over four decades, and also aired an Urban Contemporary (or Soul) format within that time frame.
+The call sign were then changed to KYOK.
+Its Urban contemporary gospel format lasted on and off for over four decades, and also aired an Urban Contemporary (or Soul music) format within that time frame.

 From 1988 to 1992, KYOK was known as "The New YO!
 1590 Raps", and aired a hip hop-heavy mainstream urban format.

-From the Fall of 1992 to the Fall of 1994, it aired an Urban AC format as "AM 1590 The New KHYS, playing the Hits & Dusties", and simulcasted along with Houston rimshots KJOJ-FM and KHYS.
+From the Fall of 1992 to the Fall of 1994, it aired an Urban adult contemporary format as "AM 1590 The New KHYS, playing the Hits & Dusties", and simulcasted along with Houston rimshots KJOJ-FM and KHYS.

 From Fall of 1994 to 1996, the station played Soul Oldies as "AM 1590 Solid Gold Soul".
 In late 1996, the station switched back to Gospel as "Gospel 1590 AM".

 Radio Disney

-The return to Gospel lasted until 1999, when the owners sold the station to The Walt Disney Company/ABC Radio and switched it to an affiliate of Radio Disney as in February 1999.
-The station's callsign was changed to KMIC in July 1999.
+The return to Gospel lasted until 1999, when the owners sold the station to The Walt Disney Company/ABC Radio and switched it to an affiliate of Radio Disney on February 8, 1999.
+The station's callsign was changed to KMIC on July 9, 1999.
 KYOK, and its Gospel format, was moved to daytimer 1140 kHz, licensed to Conroe, north of Houston.

-On August 13, 2014, Disney put KMIC and 22 other Radio Disney stations up for sale, in order to focus more on digital distribution of the Radio Disney network.
+On August 13, 2014, Disney put KMIC and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.

 Radio Aleluya

 In November, Radio Disney Group filed to sell KMIC to Ethnic and Religious broadcaster DAIJ Media.
-DAIJ Media is also owner of KRCM, KJOZ, KBRZ, KQUE, KCVH-LD, ktbu and K29OH-D.
+DAIJ Media is also owner of KRCM, KBRZ, KQUE, KCVH-LD, KTBU and K29OH-D.

 On January 8, 2015, the FCC approved the sale of KMIC from Radio Disney Group to Daij Media, at a purchase price of $3.2 million.
 As a result, the station went dark the following day.
 The station resumed operations on January 23, 2015, with a Spanish Religious format as a result of the consummation of the sale.